 The partially dried air enters the Regenerative Dryer which removes essentially all the remaining water and a portion of the other contaminants.
-The pressure relief valve may open occasionally and can be loud but this is a normal part of the operation for the 701X.
+The pressure relief valve may open occasionally and can be loud but this is a normal part of the operation for the N701/H.

 The dry air then passes through a check-valve to the storage tank.
-A pressure switch turns off the compressor when the pressure in the tank reaches a set high value, and turns the compressor on when the pressure reaches a set low value.
+A pressure switch turns off the compressor when the pressure in the tank reaches a set high value, and turns on the compressor when the pressure reaches a set low value.
 Thus, when air demand is low, the compressor is turned off and the tank fulfills the demand.
 The pressure in the tank varies from approximately 45 psig to approximately 80 psig depending on the demand and the restricted output.
 Some special calibrators with restricted output are set to 50 psig.
 As the air leaves the tank, its pressure is controlled by an air pressure regulator mounted on the front panel.
-This maintains a constant pressure at the calibrator inlet and is displayed by the pressure gauge on the 701X front panel or, in the T701 and T701H, by a remote computer using MODBUS protocol (Section 5.3).
+This maintains a constant pressure at the calibrator inlet and is displayed by the pressure gauge on the front panel or by a remote computer using MODBUS protocol (Section 5.3).